Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/31-validate-tx-test/+page.md

 vm.deal(address(minimalAccount), AMOUNT);
 ```

->[!IMPORTANT] We can no longer rely on `is-system = true` in our `foundry.toml`.
+> ❗ **IMPORTANT** We can no longer rely on `is-system = true` in our `foundry.toml`.
 We will have to pass `--system-mode=true` in the command line when we run forge test.
 Please be aware that this is likely to change again in the future.

 ```js
 forge test --mt testZkValidateTransaction --zksync --system-mode=true
 ```

 Our test should pass and now we know that we can validate and execute transactions.

 We've done a lot with this test.
 We now have an account abstraction contract on zkSync.
 Take a moment to review and reflect.
 Move on to the next lesson when you are ready.